 Professional Management Drops House Net Yield to 1.3%

-The tables above assume self-management, which is the dashboard default.
-Hiring a short-term rental manager for the 3-bed house adds around $9,795 per year, roughly 22% of gross revenue, pushing total costs to $37,984 and dropping net yield from 3.3% to approximately 1.3%.
+The tables above assume self-management.
+Hiring a short-term rental manager for the 3-bed house adds around $9,800 per year, roughly 22% of gross revenue, pushing total costs to about $38,000 and dropping net yield from 3.3% to approximately 1.3%.
 That fee covers guest communication, cleaning coordination, pricing optimization and compliance, which for an out-of-state investor is often worth the margin hit.

-On the long-term side, a letting agent typically charges around 9% of rent collected, adding roughly $2,123 per year and compressing long-term net yield to about 1.4%.
+On the long-term side, a property manager typically charges around 9% of rent collected, adding roughly $2,100 per year and compressing long-term net yield to about 1.4%.
 Because long-term management is a smaller percentage of a smaller revenue base, the dollar impact is lower than short-term management, but the proportional yield hit is still meaningful for thin-margin long-term rentals.

 Tax Treatment: Depreciation and Schedule E Absorb the Sting

 Georgia has a state income tax, so investors do not benefit from the state-tax exemption that Florida or Tennessee owners enjoy.
 However, federal tax treatment still helps significantly.
-A 3-bed house at $497,915 carries a depreciable building value of approximately $398,332 (80% of sale price), generating around $14,485 per year in depreciation deductions over the 27.5-year residential schedule.
+A 3-bed house at about $197,000 carries a depreciable building value of approximately $398,000 (80% of sale price), generating around $14,000 per year in depreciation deductions over the 27.5-year residential schedule.
 For most investors, that deduction can shelter much of the operating income from federal tax in the early years, though the actual benefit depends on income level, financing structure, and whether passive-activity loss rules apply.

 Both short-term and long-term rental income flow through Schedule E (or Schedule C for very active short-term operators providing hotel-like services).
 Mortgage interest, repairs, property tax and insurance are deductible above the line.
 The dashboard calculates after-tax cashflow for each scenario.
-Permit required ($150) in Atlanta.
+Local permit, registration and lodging-tax rules sit on top of that federal treatment and are summarised separately below: Permit required ($150) in Atlanta.
 Atlanta requires short-term rentals permits and annual registration.
 No night cap.
 Properties must meet safety requirements and maintain liability insurance.
 Hotel and motel taxes apply.

 Atlanta in National Context

-The Fulton County gross long-term rental yield of 4.7% sits below the national median of 5.3%, though the short-term rental gross yield of 8.9% is materially above typical long-term yields in most US markets.
-Entry prices in Fulton of $497,915 run well above the national median 3-bed house price of $242,500, reflecting Atlanta's status as the Southeast's largest metro.
+The Fulton County gross long-term rental yield of 4.4% sits below the national median of 5.3%, though the short-term rental gross yield of 8.9% is above typical long-term yields in most US markets.
+Entry prices in Fulton of about $197,000 run well above the national median 3-bed house price of about $243,000, reflecting Atlanta's status as the Southeast's largest metro.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.